- STREET FURNITURE

 - JCDECAUX INNOVATE

-The PATH, a commuter train system that operates 24 hours a day, 7 days a week, serves 72.5 million annual passengers and is the primary transit link between Manhattan and neighboring New Jersey urban communities.
+The PATH, a commuter train system that operates 24 hours a day, 7 days a week, serves 78.5 million annual passengers and is the primary transit link between Manhattan and neighboring New Jersey urban communities.
 Primarily serving residents of Hoboken, Jersey City, Newark and Harrison, it also links other suburban communities via NJ Transit and other bus lines.
-2011 Traffic on the PATH increased by 2.6 million rides over 2010.

-- 70% have attended college or graduate school
+- 54% of PATH riders have attended college or graduate school

 PATH operates in seven stations located in New Jersey and six stations in New York City and runs 24 hours a day, seven days a week.

 The Journal Square–33rd Street (via Hoboken) service is the only line represented by two colors (yellow and blue), since it is a late-night hours combination of the Journal Square–33rd Street and Hoboken–33rd Street services.

 Source: Port Authority of NY and NJ; 2016 Nielsen/Scarborough Research Corp